stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 the brain-cylinders intact through space was an easy matter.
-Then, on every planet covered by their civilisation, they would find plenty of adjustable faculty-instruments capable of being connected with the encased brains; so that after a little fitting these travelling intelligences could be given a full sensory and articulate life&mdash;albeit a bodiless and mechanical one&mdash;at each stage of their journeying through and beyond the space-time continuum.
+Then, on every planet covered by their civilisation, they would find plenty of adjustable faculty-instruments capable of being connected with the encased brains; so that after a little fitting these travelling intelligences could be given a full sensory and articulate life--albeit a bodiless and mechanical one--at each stage of their journeying through and beyond the space-time continuum.
 It was as simple as carrying a phonograph record about and playing it wherever a phonograph of the corresponding make exists.
 Of its success there could be no question.
 Akeley was not afraid.
 Had it not been